joannakl/ossd_materials/activities/README.md

 ## Summary of Activities In this Repository

+- [Browser Add-on Activity](browser_add_on_activity.md), approximately 1hr in class + the time for each group to complete their simple add-on; good for start of the semester, assumes minimal familiarity with Javascript; introduces students to the structure of open source projects, need for documentation, licensing, code of conduct and concludes with a collaborative  mini-project of their own.  :white_check_mark:

 - [Code of Conduct](code_of_conduct_activity.md), approximately 1hr,
 good for start of the semester, but may be useful also later in the course when students have already witnessed different projects and different